manuelpastorringuelet/mood/README.md

 - Add a interface for the `Entry` type using `PrismaClient`

 20. Displaying entry details

 - Create `Editor` component
 - Add `getEntry` function to the `Entry` page.
 - Modify the prisma schema, changing ` @@index([userId])` to ` @@index([userId, id])`

+21. Editor component

+- Create `textarea`, with a `defaultValue` of the entry content, and `onChange` event to update the entry content